-Primary Contact Use- Streams and Lakes
+Primary Contact Use - Streams and Lakes

 "Primary contact" means "...any recreational or other water use in which there is prolonged and intimate contact with the water involving considerable risk of ingesting water in quantities sufficient to pose a significant health hazard, such as swimming and water skiing" (35 Ill.
 Adm.
 Code 301.355).
-We assess Primary Contact Use by using fecal-coliform bacteria data.
-The General Use Water Quality Standard for fecal-coliform bacteria specifies that during the months of May through October, fecal-coliform bacteria counts must not exceed a geometric mean of 200 cfu/100 ml, based on a minimum of five samples taken over not more than a 30-day period.
+Primary Contact Use is assessed using fecal coliform bacteria data.
+The General Use Water Quality Standard for fecal coliform bacteria specifies that during the months of May through October, fecal coliform bacteria counts must not exceed a geometric mean of 200 cfu/100 ml, based on a minimum of five samples taken over not more than a 30-day period.
 Also, no more than 10% of the samples during any 30-day period should exceed 400 cfu/100 ml (35 Ill.
 Adm.
 Code 302.209).
-This standard protects Primary Contact Use of Illinois waters by humans.
+This standard protects humans for Primary Contact Use in Illinois waters.

-We rarely sample fecal-coliform bacteria at a frequency necessary to apply the General Use standard (i.e., at least five times in a 30-day period during May through October).
-Therefore, we base the assessment guidelines on concentration thresholds of the standards applied in the context of more-typical data availability.
+Fecal coliform bacteria are not routinely monitored at the required frequency to apply the General Use Standard (i.e., at least five times in a 30-day period during May through October).
+Therefore, the assessment guidelines are based on concentration thresholds of the standards applied in the context of more typical data availability.

-To assess Primary Contact Use, we use fecal-coliform bacteria from water samples collected in May through October, over the most recent five-year period (i.e., 2015 through 2019 for this report).
-We calculate the geometric mean of fecal-coliform bacteria concentration and the frequency of exceedance for the entire set of samples collected from May through October over five years.
-We then compare calculated geometric means and the frequency of exceedance to the standard-based thresholds (Table C-17 and Table C-18).
-Some portions of stream segments are exempt from the fecal-coliform-bacteria water-quality standard; Primary Contact Use does not apply in these segments (35 III.
+To assess Primary Contact Use, fecal coliform bacteria from water samples collected from May through October are used, over the most recent five-year period (i.e., 2017 through 2021 for this report).
+The geometric mean of fecal coliform bacteria concentration is calculated, and the frequency of exceedance is determined for the entire set of samples collected from May through October over five years.
+Calculated geometric means and the frequency of exceedance are compared to the standard-based thresholds in Tables C-16 and C-17.
+Portions of stream segments are exempt from the fecal coliform bacteria water quality standard; Primary Contact Use does not apply in the stream segments listed in 35 Ill.
 Adm.
-Code 302.209).
+Code 302.209.

-Because Illinois EPA does not collect fecal-coliform bacteria samples in lakes and no other applicable data were available, there are no new assessments of Primary Contact Use for lakes in this report.
-However, 1,814 lake acres remain assessed for Primary Contact Use based on data received from the Lake County Health Department prior to 2002.
+Because Illinois EPA does not collect fecal coliform bacteria samples in lakes and no other applicable data were available, there are no new assessments of Primary Contact Use for lakes in this report.
+However, 1,814 lake acres remain assessed for Primary Contact Use based on data from the Lake County Health Department prior to 2002.